hitachi-itachi/Cat_Dog-Image-Classifier/README.md

 ## What is this project about?
 This project evaluates the ability of CNN(Convulutional neural network) to make accurate prediction on a cats and dogs dataset.
-I

 ## Application Code
 ### Main Framework used(for deeplearning):